Report: Donovan Mitchell Traded From Jazz to Cavaliers

-Report: Donovan Mitchell traded from Jazz to Cavaliers originally appeared on NBC Sports Chicago
+Report: Donovan Mitchell traded from Jazz to Cavaliers originally appeared on NBC Sports Washington

 What's going on in Utah?
 A complete and total rebuild.